physcodestyle/official-website/src/content/news/2019-02-17-agitacionniy-festival-stud-otryadov.en.md

 type: 'news'
 aim: 'all'
-title: 'VSU Student teams are invited to the agitation festival' 'description: 'VSU Student teams are invited to the agitation festival' 'images:
+title: 'VSU Student teams are invited to the agitation festival'
+description: 'VSU Student teams are invited to the agitation festival'
+images:
   - src: '/images/agitacionniy-festival-stud-otryadov.jpg'
     alt: 'Student groups of VSU invite to the propaganda festival'
     type: 'image'